Connor Walsh (character): Friendship

 Connor spends most of his time with the Keating 5 and Oliver, his husband.
 It is shown that he is closest with Michaela (Aja Naomi King).
 After learning about Connor applying for Stanford, Michaela asks him to stay back saying "I can't survive here without you".
-She also lets Connor crash at her place after Oliver breaks up with him and defends him after learning about Connor's role on the night Wes was murdered, even though Asher (Matt McGorry) and Laurel (Karla Souza) don't believe him at all.
+She also lets Connor crash at her place after Oliver breaks up with him and defends him after learning about Connor's role on the night Wes was murdered, even though Asher (Matt McGorry) and Laurel (Karla Souza) do not believe him at all.

 Not the best friendship and not shown openly, Connor had a cordial relationship with Wes (Alfred Enoch).
 In "We're Bad People", Connor revealed to Wes that he was going to therapy nowadays like he did when he was 17 and was struggling with coming-out issues, and jokes that except this time he talks about the murders.
 He clears it up that he talked about Oliver.
 After Wes died, Connor did not have kind words for him, which was him channeling his grief in a bad way, which lead Asher and Laurel to dislike and suspect him.
 Asher punches Connor but later they forgive each other.
-Asher has always been a supportive friend to Connor and likewise Connor too helped Asher after his father died, even though his intentions weren't entirely pure at that time.
+Asher has always been a supportive friend to Connor and likewise Connor too helped Asher after his father died, even though his intentions were not entirely pure at that time.

 In "He Made a Terrible Mistake", after learning about Connor's role on the night Wes was murdered, Laurel goes on a rant against him saying he's lying, he's the reason Wes died, and that, he should take a gun and kill himself, unaware that Connor is already struggling with suicidal thoughts.

-Connor has a "bratty" relationship with Annalise and makes it clear, more often than not, that he doesn't trust her.
+Connor has a "bratty" relationship with Annalise and makes it clear, more often than not, that he does not trust her.
 When Annalise confronts Connor about Wes' death, Connor has an outburst where he says hurtful things after she calls him "paranoid and broken" and someone who's afraid to live alone and trust anyone since he was a child.
-Annalise understands Connor and asks the group to forgive him, saying he might kill himself if they didn't, thus making it clear that she knows about Connor's suicidal thoughts.
+Annalise understands Connor and asks the group to forgive him, saying he might kill himself if they did not, thus making it clear that she knows about Connor's suicidal thoughts.
 She has also referred few times to herself saying she and Connor are "worriers" and are similar in nature.